GreptimeTeam/greptimedb/README.md

 # Community

-The core team will be thrilled if you participate in any way you like.
-When you are stuck, try asking for help by filing an issue with a detailed description of what you were trying to do and what went wrong.
+Our core team is thrilled too see you participate in any ways you like.
+When you are stuck, try to ask for help by filling an issue with a detailed description of what you were trying to do and what went wrong.
 If you have any questions or if you would like to get involved in our community, please check out: